Programme

 Scientific Research Project

-Designed to facilitate your admission to doctoral or postdoctoral programmes in France, the Scientific Research Project will require both personal and teamwork.
-It will include sessions of tutorials or free discussion with researchers from the IRHiS and HALMA laboratories.
+Designed to facilitate your acculturation to research in France, the Scientific Research Project will require both personal and teamwork.
+It will include sessions of tutorials or free discussion with researchers from the LGCgE and LASIRE laboratories.

-The project will involve the analysis of articles, bibliographical summaries, a presentation of state-of-the-art trends in the chosen research topic and a final project defence in front of the scientific board.
+The project will involve the analysis of articles, bibliographical summaries, a presentation of state-of-the-art trends in the chosen research topic, simulations when appropriate and a final project defence in front of the scientific board.

 You will have every opportunity to contact teachers/researchers with a view to identify a research project; assistance will be provided in maintaining contact in order to finalise the project up to potential enrolment in the doctoral programme.